 The favorable risk/reward of owning a Treasury in 1987 helped fuel the sell off in stocks with stock sale proceeds being allocated to buy U.S. Treasuries pushing Treasury prices higher and yields lower.
 Lower yields reduced borrowing costs for the Federal Government on new debt and debt service cost on the 2.33 trillion in existing Federal debt.

-Lower rates enabled the Federal Government to borrow and spend their way out of the recession.
+Lower rates enabled the Federal Government to borrow and spend their way out of recession.

-The downside is it left debt the Federal Government had no intention of paying back or reducing confirmed by their complete lack of fiscal restraint when the U.S. economy “recovered”, strike 1.
+The downside, the debt the Federal Government cranked up getting out of recession they had no intention of paying back or reducing confirmed by their complete lack of fiscal restraint when the U.S. economy “recovered”, strike 1.

 |U.S. Debt Owned 1987||Billions||Percent|